 The key takeaway

 Creating a sexual harassment-free workplace is not an easy task.
 It requires dedication and expertise that can help you deliver effective results while remaining within budget.
 Don't let complacency and inaction take control of the future of your organization.
-Explore LRN’s award-winning and interactive anti-harassment and discrimination training for free now, including our course on preventing sexual harassment.
+Explore LRN’s award-winning and interactive anti-harassment and discrimination training now, including our course on preventing sexual harassment.